cybertraining-dsc/su21-reu-378/project/index.md

 Convolutional Neural Network (CNN)

 This project utilizes a Convolution Neural Network (CNN) to develop a program that can be used to detect the presence of Autism in children from a facial image analysis.
 If successful this program can be used an inexpensive method to detect Autism in children at its early stages.
 We believed that a CNN model would be the best way create this program because of its little dependence on preprocessing data.
 A Convolutional Neural Network was also used becuase of its ability to take in an image and assign importance to, and identify diferent objects within the image.
 CNN also has very high accuracy when dealing with image recognition.
-The dataset used contains 1269 training images that were used to train this Convolution Neural Network model.
+The dataset used contains 1269 training images that were used to train and test this Convolution Neural Network model.
 The architecture of this model can be seen in Figure 3.

 ![CNN Architecture](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/CNN%20Architecture.png)